-SSO allows you to securely manage your administrators' access to Arlo by integrating with your company’s central directory and authentication solution.
+SSO allows you to securely manage your users' access to Arlo by integrating with your company’s central directory and authentication solution.
 You’ve probably used your Google, Facebook or Microsoft Azure login to access other online apps.
 This is an example of SSO.

 The Service Provider agrees to trust the Identity Provider to authenticate users.
 In return, the Identity Provider generates an authentication assertion, which indicates that a user has been authenticated.